mbaumer/us_hep_funding/docs/_states/VT.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  27  NSF MPS grants, totalling  $4,069,279.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+27 NSF MPS grants, totalling $4,069,279.00

                                                     Amount ($)
 Institution                                   Year
 PRESIDENT AND FELLOWS OF MIDDLEBURY COLLEGE   2012      283513